 By Doe West

 Note from Kathie: Dr. Doe West, member of the Engaging Peace Board of Directors, Psychologist, and Counselor, is also a pastor.
 The next few posts will focus on her sermon on Sunday October 8, 2017, a week after the horrendous mass shooting in Las Vegas.
-It is a message for people, regardless of their personal faith.
+It is a message for all people, regardless of their personal faith.

 This is not the sermon I prepared last week to deliver today.
 That is because none of us are the same people we were a week ago today.
 We all came out wounded to some smaller or greater degree by this latest — and one of the largest — massacre in US history — the massacre in Las Vegas.
 People lost their lives.
 People lost their loves.
 People may have lost hope or may have lost faith.